At the conclusion of their curriculum, each cohort sits for the Physician Assistant National Certifying Exam.

 No, any bachelor’s degree or higher from a nationally recognized institution is acceptable.

 - If I retake a course, which grade will count for my GPA?

 For cumulative GPA and science GPA (as calculated by CASPA) ALL courses will be counted in the GPA.
-AACC uses the GPA calculated by CASPA.
+UMB uses the GPA calculated by CASPA.

 - Do I still need to take the Graduate Record Examination (GRE) if I already have a master’s degree or higher?

-- Can I work while I am in the AACC/UMB Physician Assistant program?
+- Can I work while I am in the UMB Physician Assistant program?

 The program is very challenging and students need a time commitment for studying and clinical education.
 For your success in the program, we do not recommend that you work while matriculating in this program.

 - Can I get credit for previous academic work or work experience?